kevinsuner/kevinsuner.com/content/writings/the-imp-guys-would-not-be-happy.md

-article comes from, a group of visionaries and pioneers that assembled together to work on *J. C. R. Licklider* vision of what computers could be, and set out to make possible for computers with different architectures and from different makes to talk to each other; and in doing so created what we have come to know as the Internet, the backbone of our modern society, built with an almost maniacal focus on reliability—they couldn't allow themselves to flounder or else the already suspicious telecom companies would've buried it under the
+article comes from, a group of visionaries and pioneers that assembled together to work on *J. C. R. Licklider* vision of what computers could be, and set out to make possible for computers with different architectures and from different makes to talk to each other; and in doing so created what we've come to know as the Internet, the backbone of our modern society, built with an almost maniacal focus on reliability—they couldn't allow themselves to flounder or else the already suspicious telecom companies would've buried it under the